How to prepare for your online therapy sessions with me

 If technology fails us, then I will call you using my mobile and we can talk it through on the phone.

 So that’s it.
-If you have any questions give me a call on 0450 22 00 59.
 I look forward to supporting you online during these tricky times.